ggez/ggez/README.md

 ## Supported platforms

- * Fully supported: Windows, Linux, macOS
+ * Fully supported: Windows, Linux
  * Work in progress: Web/WASM/Emscripten
- * Not officially supported yet (but maybe you can help!): Android, iOS
+ * Not officially supported yet (but maybe you can help!): Android
+ * Will never officially support but might work anyway: Mac, iOS

 For details, see [docs/BuildingForEveryPlatform.md](docs/BuildingForEveryPlatform.md)